How can embodiment inform our capacity for full participation and presence?

-Moving through the Cycles of Life explores the ever-evolving terrain of the body as it roots our ongoing experience of self throughout life.
-Each participant journeys through their own personal life history as they learn concepts that are simultaneously deeply personal and universal.
+Moving through the Cycles of Life explores the ever-evolving body as it roots our ongoing experience of self throughout life.
+Each participant journeys through their own embodied story as we learn concepts that are simultaneously deeply personal and collective.

 “This class allows for immense growth.
 I was able to experience entirely new sensory exploration on a body level in a wonderfully safe environment.
 The course has informed my practice of relating to my clients on a nonverbal level.”